 Saliva Drug and Breath Alcohol Screening

-Saliva Drug device screening is an oral fluid based immunoassay test for illicit and/or prescription drug use and is performed consistent with AS4760:2006 requirements.
+Saliva Drug device screening is an oral fluid based immunoassay test for illicit and/or prescription drug use and is performed consistent with AS4760:2019 requirements.
 This test is simple and discrete, with results visually interpreted within minutes.
-Indicative non-negative or negative results in five class drugs including Amphetamines, Methamphetamines, Cocaine, Marijuana and Opiates.
+Indicative non-negative or negative results in six class drugs including Amphetamines, Methamphetamines, Cocaine, Marijuana, Opiates and Oxycodone.

 Non-Negative oral fluid samples are sent for confirmatory testing to a NATA accredited laboratory.

-Although performed consistent with the standard, this service is not currently NATA accredited due to technical issues cited by NATA.
+Although performed consistent with the standard, this method is not currently NATA accredited due to technical issues cited by NATA.

 US DOT and EXXONMOBIL Drug and Breath Alcohol Screening

 Clients requiring to book either US Department of Transport or ExxonMobil drug testing for contractors to ExxonMobil can contact any Sonic HealthPlus clinic for assistance.
 Testing is performed at a NATA accredited laboratory to the latest prescribed initial and confirmatory cut-off values.

 Clients requiring screening for drugs of abuse other than those stated with cut-off or target values in the relevant standards may be assisted after discussion of their needs with a Sonic HealthPlus MRO or Occupational Physician and approval by the General Manager: Clinical Governance.
 Additional drug tests available with laboratory testing include methadone, barbiturates, phencyclidine and synthetic cannabinoids.

 Sonic HealthPlus Specialised Services division provides Medical Review Officer (MRO) services for drug and alcohol testing.Learn More